eProsima/Fast-DDS/examples/C++/HelloWorldExampleTCP/README.txt

 This example includes additional options to show the capabilities of the TCP Transport on Fast-RPTS, such as WAN and TLS.
+In this example the publisher will work as a TCP server and the subscriber as a TCP client.

 Usage: HelloWorldExampleTCP <publisher|subscriber>